• Skip to primary navigation

 • Seek out support.
 As a start, talk to your pediatrician about your concerns and ask for referrals to trusted professionals.
 There are also organizations such as Carolina Resource Center for ED and the Alliance for Eating Disorders who can connect you with trained professionals.

 • Set loving, supportive boundaries.
 As a parent, if you believe your child is skipping meals, it’s okay to tell them they need to eat meals with you.
 If you’re worried they are exercising too much, it’s okay to put structure around how much they exercise.
 We all need loving, supportive boundaries to feel safe.
-And having a parent step in with appropriate structure is often needed and a step towards getting better.
+And having a parent step in with appropriate structure is often needed as a step towards getting better.

-Comments
+2 Comments

-Leave a Reply Cancel reply
+Leave a Reply

 Your email address will not be published.
 Required fields are marked *